 Transparency and information

 New Work SE maintains an Investor Relations website for all shareholders and interested parties, containing detailed information on the Company in English and German.
 Annual and interim reports are published here immediately after being released.
 The financial calendar for the Company can also be found here, as well as current and old Declarations of Compliance according to Section 161 of the German Stock Corporate Act (AktG), Information on Directors’ Dealings, and information related to the German Securities Trading Act (WpHG).
 Shareholders can also retrieve information on the price movement of the New Work SE share on the website.
-Besides the conventional communication channels, the Investor Relations department at New Work SE also set up a separate Twitter account (NEW_WORK_SE_IR) to communicate all investor-related information about New Work SE.
+Besides the conventional communication channels, the Investor Relations department at New Work SE also set up a separate Twitter account to communicate all investor-related information about New Work SE.
 It includes regular updates for shareholders about the current share price trend and key corporate information.
 New Work SE shareholders and interested parties can learn more via the following Twitter channel: NEW_WORK_SE_IR

 Data protection and IT safety

 Users of New Work services provide the Company with a great deal of personal data.
 In doing so, they trust that their data is processed and used for the intended purposes and in line with applicable law.
 As a result, New Work SE has high expectations of its own systems, particularly when it comes to meeting the data protection requirements of users, inspectors and data protection authorities.